 In addition to his work at JLCNY, Rabbi Kalb has served on the educational advisory board of the WNET/BBC documentary ‘The Story of the Jews.’
-He has also been an adjunct faculty member at Touro College and at Norwalk Community College.
+He has also been an adjunct faculty member at Touro College.
 He has lectured at a number of different synagogues, federations, Jewish Community Centers and institutions including the Chautauqua – Everett Jewish Life Center, Samuel Bronfman Foundation, the Wexner Alumni of Metro North New Jersey, the Skirball Center, 92nd Street Y, JCC of Manhattan, Limmud NY, Limmud UK, Alma NY, Lishmah NY, and the Florence Melton School.
 Rabbi Kalb has spoken at the Adam Clayton Powell State Office Building in Harlem.
-He has also spoken at the Connecticut State Capital and at the Hudson River Museum in Westchester.
+He has also spoken at the Hudson River Museum in Westchester.

 His articles have appeared in the Huffington Post, Jerusalem Post, Haaretz, New York Jewish Week, JTA, the Jerusalem Report, Manhattan Jewish Sentinel, Long Island Jewish World and the New Jersey Jewish Standard.
 He has also blogged for Jewcy.com.
 He has directed a number of research projects and developed curricula for a variety of diverse Jewish institutions on politics, education, social action, Israel, Zionism and end of life issues.